oomlout/oomlout_oomp_builder/navigation/electronic/breakout_board/shennie/mcu/atmega328p/arduino_compatible/part/readme.md

-# Electronic Breakout Board Shennie Mcu Atmega328P Arduino Compatible
+# Electronic Breakout Board Shennie MCU Atmega328P Arduino Compatible

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base